mosra/m.css/doc/documentation/doxygen.rst

 ================

-The script takes most of the configuration from the ``Doxyfile`` itself, (ab)using the following builtin options:
+The script takes most of the configuration from the ``Doxyfile`` itself, (ab)using the following builtin options.
+The used options are similar to the `Python config <{filename}python.rst#configuration>`_, but with Doxygen-imposed naming and constraints.

 .. class:: m-table m-fullwidth